 - Response: Any current District employee may submit a Notice of COSC report.
 Faculty and Classified employees are encouraged to share the report with their immediate supervisors.

 - Question: For what reason(s) should a report be submitted?

 - Response: Violations of the COSC should be reported to the Dean of Students within three (3) days of the alledged incident.

 - Question: Where is the Notice of COSC found?

-- Response: At the Office of Student Affairs & Wellness (Conlan Hall, E106) and online.
-District Employees are also encouraged to submit a Maxient COSC report.
+- Response: At the Office of Student Affairs & Wellness (Conlan Hall, Room 106) and Student Conduct and Discipline.
+District Employees are also encouraged to submit a Notice of Code of Student Conduct Violation report.

 - Question: What are the steps in addressing and resolving a COSC violation?